 Since LOUP was a hit in the PMA differentiation screen, we performed the same epigenetic analysis on data from PMA differentiated THP1s.
 We found the Hi-C, ChIP-seq and ATAC-seq patterns to be consistent after PMA treatment, indicating that local epigenetic changes are not primarily responsible for differences in SPI1 or LOUP expression following differentiation.
 Epigenetic marks are also consistent in mouse BMDMs and BMDCs, which indicates that the epigenetic landscape is strongly conserved in differentiated monocyte-derived cells across species (Fig. 2D).
 Despite this remarkable level of conservation, we find evidence that the LOUP transcript itself has diverged between human and mouse.
 Whereas human LOUP is a distinct gene, in mice we find that the equivalent locus is transcribed as either a two exon lncRNA (Loup) or as an extended 5’-UTR of Spi1 (Fig. 2E).
 Moreover, the LOUP/Loup sequences are only 37% identical and have dissimilar predicted secondary structures (Supp Fig.2).

 We next examined the expression levels of LOUP and SPI1 across human and mouse monocytes and macrophages at baseline and following LPS stimulation.
 Interestingly SPI1 and LOUP are dominantly expressed in primary monocytes (Mono, Fig. 2F and G left panels) compared to differentiated macrophages.
-SPI1 is consistently induced following LPS (Fig. 2F and I)hile LOUP appears to be reduced in expression in primary human and mouse monocytes (Fig. 2G and K) but induced in human monocytic cell line THP1 and mouse macrophages (Fig. 2H and K).
+SPI1 is consistently induced following LPS (Fig. 2F and I), while LOUP appears to be reduced in expression in primary human and mouse monocytes (Fig. 2G and K) but induced in human monocytic cell line THP1 and mouse macrophages (Fig. 2H and K).
 These differences in expression patterns of LOUP/Loup might be explained by the complexity of the locus and the possible isoforms being produced as outlined in Fig. 2D and Supp Fig. 3

 LOUP acts to negatively regulate NFkB target genes at the RNA and protein level